baymlab/wastewater_analysis/README.md

     python pipeline/output_abundances.py -m <min_ab> -o <outdir>/predictions.tsv --metadata reference_set/metadata.tsv --voc B.1.1.7,B.1.351,B.1.427,B.1.429,B.1.526,P.1 <outdir>/abundance.tsv

 Lineages of interest are provided as a comma-separated list with `--voc` (see above).
-The predictions are written to <outdir>/abundance.tsv
+The predicted abundances for these lineages are written to `<outdir>/abundance.tsv`.